-Three centuries later, the Cajuns still call the area we refer to as Cajun Country or Acadiana home.
+Three centuries later, the Cajuns still call the area we refer to as Acadiana home.
 Cajun culture remains surprisingly intact, readily identifiable and easy for a traveler to find.
 Many residents still speak fluent French as a second language.
 The region’s two indigenous music genres—Cajun and zydeco—can be heard nightly at venues in larger cities such as Lafayette, Lake Charles and Houma as well as in small outlying and in-between towns.
 Indigenous Cajun cuisine can be tasted any time of day in and between those locales.

 Here are seven ways to experience Cajun culture, history, food and music during your time in Louisiana.